LIFT Open Market Shared Equity

 How do I apply?

-We recommend that you speak with an Independent Financial Advisor or Mortgage Advisor before applying.
+We recommend that you speak with an Independent Financial Adviser or Mortgage Adviser before applying.
 You will need to provide a Mortgage Promise or Mortgage Agreement in Principle along with your application unless you are over 60 and buying without a mortgage.

 Supporting documents for all applicants who will be living in the property, irrespective of whether they will be on the mortgage, must be received before we can assess your application.
 All supporting documents should be submitted with your application.